AbhinavMir/abhinavmir.github.io/content/_index.md

 ---

 I am a graduate of the M.S Computer Science program at [Boston University](https://www.bu.edu/cs/).
 I was last an intern at [Multiparty](https://multiparty.org/) where I worked on a [secure multi-party computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation) library.
-I am currently looking for opportunities of any kind in North America, as long as it's in the field of computer science.
+I am currently looking for opportunities in North America, you can reach out to me [sabhinav@bu.edu](mailto:sabhinav@bu.edu)!

 [Here](/about) is why you should hire me.